LukePappa/Ourism/text.md

-This is being.
-Identification with it brings perfect fulfillment.
+This is you.
+You transcend, ground, and are immediate reality.
+To be is bliss.